Planning a camping trip to France doesn’t have to be a daunting task. At Campsited, we can help you narrow down your search quickly and easily.

 Not all campsites have WiFi and if they do, there may be a charge for it and the signal may be patchy.
 We suggest checking with each campsite prior to your visit to make sure you can upgrade and purchase faster WiFi access; some offer full-day wifi access for a minimal rate.

-It is also up to you to check that your dog is in place with the travel documents.
-To enter France with a dog you need the dog EU passport and your dog must be older than 15 weeks to be able to travel to France.
-A dog can enter to France after having been vaccinated against rabies treated for tapeworm; your dog has to be microchipped as well.
+It will be up to you to check that your dog has up-to-date the travel documents.
+To enter France with a dog you need the dog EU passport and your pet must be micro-chipped.
+Your dog must be older than 15 weeks, vaccinated against rabies, treated for tapeworm.

 Have a look at the French Government website for a list of breeds that are prohibited from entering France.

 Getting to France is relatively straightforward and easy.
 If you plan to pitch a tent, rent a motorhome or book a chalet once you’re in France, then the quickest and easiest way would be to travel by plane or train.

 Find the cheapest flights to France with Skyscanner, Momondo, or Google Flights: search by destination and the dates you’re traveling, to score a deal and get your camping trip to France started.

 If you’re bringing your own camper/caravan, then there are plenty of ferries that leave from various ports in Europe with multiple daily crossings.

 FerrySavers is a good website for checking and booking cheap ferries: just use the search engine by entering your outward and your return route and get the best price.

 Camping in France doesn’t have to be a huge expense.